Posterior Inference for Sparse Hierarchical Non-stationary Models

-The hierarchical structure of these models, that we refer to as 2-level Gaussian processes, introduces strong dependencies and hence efficient sampling from the posterior distribution of interest is problematic.
-To address this, we introduce and offer a comparative evaluation of three MCMC sampling schemes, which are all free of parameter tuning.
+The hierarchical structure of these models, that we refer to as 2-level GPs, introduces strong dependencies and hence efficient sampling from the posterior distribution is problematic.
+To address this, we introduce and offer a comparative evaluation of three MCMC sampling schemes.
 The first corresponds to an adaptive Metropolis-within-Gibbs scheme.
-The second employs Elliptical slice sampling (ELL-SS) combined with re-parametrisations for decoupling the prior, hyperprior, and hyperparameters.
+The second employs elliptical slice sampling (ELL-SS) combined with re-parametrisations for decoupling the prior, hyperprior, and hyperparameters.
 The third is a marginal sampler with ELL-SS for a re-parametrised length-scale process.
-The developed methodology results in a non-stationary hierarchical construction that retains the flexibility of the model introduced by \cite{paciorek2006} but is computationally more efficient, due to the sparsity in the finite-dimensional approximation of the precision matrix.
+The developed methodology results in a non-stationary hierarchical construction that retains the flexibility of the model introduced by \citet{paciorek2006} but is computationally more efficient, due to the sparse and banded structure of the finite-dimensional approximation of the precision matrix.

-In addition, a novel extension of the model to two-dimensional non-stationary problems is proposed by combining additive Gaussian processes \citep{duvenaud2011additive} with the 2-level GP models.
-Importantly, the additive structure permits scalability and interpretability, while inheriting the appealing flexibility of 2-level GPs.
-In this case, the three MCMC schemes can be extended through a Gibbs sampling framework.
+The 2-level models studied here naturally extend to multiple levels to construct the deep GP models of \citet{dunlop2017deep}.
+Deep GPs have received increased interest in literature and proposals differ in how the layers are combined \citep[e.g.] []{blomqvist2018deep,damianou2013, dunlop2017deep, hegde2018deep}.
+However, the key challenges, preventing wide-spread use of Deep GPs, include developing interpretable constructions that lack degeneracy \citep{duvenaud2014} and efficient and scalable inference, despite the highly coupled layers and computational expense of GPs.
+The hierarchical construction considered here provides an interpretable structure for nonstationary problems, as well as a sparse framework to address the computational burden, providing a promising route to deeper constructions.